hata6502/graphql-filter/README.md

 ## 💡 Motivation

 When implementing a GraphQL API, you may want to filter the output.
-Another layer should be used for comprehensive filtering especially if the reason is due to settings or privacy.
+Another layer should be used especially if the reason is due to settings or privacy. graphql-filter provides comprehensive filtering by GraphQL Types.
-It may be able to implement flexible read control with [graphql-shield](https://github.com/maticzav/graphql-shield).
+It may be able to implement flexible read control with [graphql-shield](https://github.com/maticzav/graphql-shield) and graphql-filter.

 ## Example